See also: "Global: Formatted Braille Importer..."

 The same considerations apply to running footers ("Footer Placement") and to both Print Page Numbers (if any) and Braille Page Numbers.
 For all of these elements you must inform DBT if and where these elements appear on the page.

 In addition to the placement of structural elements, you must inform DBT about the page size as it is in the BRF file.
 The quality of the import will depend critically on that description being accurate.
 The line width must be exactly correct in order for DBT's recognition of centered headings and right-hand page numbers to work properly.
-Likewise, the maximum number of lines must be correct.
+Likewise, the maximum number of lines per page must be correct.
 (Do not confuse these sizes with those you want to use subsequently.)

 If you are uncertain that you have correct values for all the required information about the BRF file to be imported, make your best guess, do the import, and inspect the result to see if some parameters need to be changed.
 If so, discard the imported file, adjust the settings in the dialog accordingly, and re-import.

 Incidentally, the "as-it-is" description that you enter in the Global: Formatted Braille Importer dialog may not be the same as the eventual document size you desire.
 In fact, reformatting may well be what you have in mind when importing.
 The new page size and new page numbering will be defined in the Global: Embosser Setup dialog and the Document: Page Numbering dialog.

 Tip: If you are at all unsure about the settings that you are giving for the existing BRF file, it is generally less confusing to have both sets of settings in agreement at the time of the import, so that you can easily see that everything has come in correctly in the first place.
 You can then change to the desired page size, etc., in the Global: Embosser and Document settings.